Cloud-Native Application Protection Platform (CNAPP)

 How does CNAPP leverage Identity and Access Management (IAM) for enhanced security?

 CNAPP monitors IAM roles, permissions, and activity to enforce the principle of least privilege.
-It identifies overly permissive roles, unused access rights, and potential identity-based threats, providing insights and automated recommendations to reduce access risks.
+It identifies overly permissive roles, unused access rights, and potential identity-based threats, while also providing insights and automated recommendations to reduce access risks.

 How does CNAPP integrate with Infrastructure-as-Code (IaC) tools?